 SNHU's BA in Anthropology with a concentration in Environmental Sustainability gives you the skills you need to apply for a range of positions in every area from global health advocacy to environmental and natural resources.
 You'll emerge from the online environmental science degree program prepared to take on jobs such as:

-Job prospects for anthropologists are expected to grow, with demand for environmental scientists and specialists anticipated to increase by up to 11 percent through 2024, according to the U.S. Bureau of Labor Statistics.
-Yet opportunities for anthropologists go beyond mere job growth.
-Forbes included anthropologists among its Best Jobs for Women in 2012 for high levels of job satisfaction and security.
-Note that an advanced degree is required to become an anthropologist.
+Job prospects for anthropologists are expected to grow, with demand for environmental scientists and specialists anticipated to increase by up to 11% through 2026, according to the U.S. Bureau of Labor Statistics.* Note that an advanced degree is required to become an anthropologist.

 SNHU's online environmental science degree has a strong foundation in archaeology, ethics and conservation and includes a host of real-world applications that yield pragmatic experience and portfolio-worthy projects.